Enhancing Low-Light Images in Real World via Cross-Image Disentanglement: Dataset Preparation

 Existing low-light datasets contain unpaired images, or pairs of synthetic images, or limited real-world images.
 Though a time-consuming three-step algorithm~\cite{anaya2018renoir} can be applied to eliminate the misalignment~\cite{Chen2018Retinex,anaya2018renoir}, it largely reduces both the quantity and diversity of the collected images in the dataset which is not scalable.
 To complement such limitation, we propose a Noisy Misaligned Low-Light (NM2L) dataset by facilitating the use of misaligned training pairs of real images.
 Table~\ref{tab:datasets_comp} compares the proposed NM2L dataset to the existing popular datasets for low-light image enhancement. \renjie{In contrast to datasets like LOL~\cite{Chen2018Retinex}, our training pairs are captured by first taking a normal-light image with normal lightness, and then turning down the environmental lightness or camera sensitivity to capture the corresponding low-light image.} Without the use of a tripod, remote control, or any lossy post-processing step, the misaligned image pairs are much easier to collect, and thus more scalable.
 Figure~\ref{fig:nm2l_example} shows some examples of our NM2L dataset, with the misalignment being visualized in the third row (white regions).
 Furthermore, different from existing low-light datasets like LOL~\cite{Chen2018Retinex} and LIME~\cite{guo2016lime} taken by good photographic skills with low noise, low-light images from NM2L have obvious real noise measured at low-light environments.
 Thus, NM2L can be applied to (1) train enlightening models for more realistic scenarios, and (2) benchmark various enlightening algorithms under a real-world setup.

-\renjie{In total, by flipping and cropping the original images with $1600\times 2400$ resolutions into smaller patches with $400 \times 600$ resolutions, our training dataset contains $1000$ low/normal-light image pairs at diverse scenes, which significantly increases the data richness and complexity for training.} \renjie{To better evaluate the performances of our proposed algorithm, we also follow the standard strategy to capture an evaluation dataset with $50$ image pairs.
-Different from the training dataset with misaligned pixels, images of the evaluation dataset are better aligned for a more accurate evaluation.}
+\adds{In total, our training dataset contains $1000$ low/normal-light image pairs with $1600\times 2400$ resolutions at diverse scenes, which significantly increases the data richness and complexity for training.
+We resize and crop the original images into smaller patches with $400 \times 600$ resolutions for training and testing.} To better evaluate the performances of our proposed algorithm, we also follow the standard strategy to capture an evaluation dataset with $50$ image pairs. \adds{ We also notice that the ground truth normal-light images in testing set of the LOL dataset have inconsistent brightness, since the normal-light images are captured under different environmental lights, \eg, different times of the day.
+It might result in incorrect measurements during inference stage since the image quality metrics, \eg, PSNR and SSIM, are very sensitive to brightness.
+To this end, to achieve a correct and fair benchmark, we try to keep the brightness of ground truth images consistent by adjusting the camera parameters. } Moreover, different from the training dataset with misaligned pixels, images of the evaluation dataset are better aligned for a more accurate evaluation.